 Many community organization, foundation, and businesses offer scholarships.
 Start your research with local organizations in the community, browse the scholarship directories on the web, contact the personnel office of companies, talk with teachers and counselors.
 Read More

 COCC Foundation Scholarship

 The COCC Foundation is a group of interested and concerned private citizens from throughout the College District who donate their time and effort to help COCC's students and to improve College programs.
-The COCC Foundation Scholarship is now available.
+The COCC Foundation Scholarship is closed.